EML 2 Dataset throws errors when accessing public data from mixed public/private datasets

-#5 Updated by Oliver Soong over 10 years ago
+#5 Updated by Oliver Soong almost 11 years ago

 Since workflows created under kepler-trunk don't always load smoothly under kepler-1.0, here is an equivalent workflow for kepler-1.0.0.
 Notice that when it loads, both actors are labeled as ERROR, instead of one having BUSY.
 This workflow will run and both actors can be previewed.

-#6 Updated by ben leinfelder over 10 years ago
+#6 Updated by ben leinfelder almost 11 years ago